tunroam/paper/report/500result.md

 - What attributes do we need to validate to determine if a VPN server is listening on an endpoint?
 -->

-*How could the VPN endpoint details be communicated from the supplicant to the authentication server?*

 ```
 client  |hostapd  auth
    |        |      |